Public Health Agency of Canada's Forward Regulatory Plan 2024 to 2027: Amendments to the Quarantine Regulations

 Description

-This regulatory initiative is part of the Public Health Agency's Regulatory Stock Review Plan.
+This regulatory initiative is associated with the Public Health Agency of Canada's Regulatory Stock Review Plan.

 This initiative is not part of a formal regulatory cooperation work plan.